ray-project/ray/doc/source/data/getting-started.rst

    :end-before: __data_access_end__

 Datasets can be split up into disjoint sub-datasets.
-Locality-aware splitting is supported if you pass in a list of actor handles to the ``split()`` function along with the number of desired splits.
+Locality-aware splitting is supported if you pass in a list of actor handles to the :meth:`split() <ray.data.Dataset.split>` function along with the number of desired splits.
 This is a common pattern useful for loading and splitting data between distributed training actors:

 .. literalinclude:: ./doc_code/quick_start.py